suneel0101/django-easyrest/README.md

 2. `name`: this is the name of resource in the url: '/api/{{ name }}/'.
 If you don't set it, it will fallback to the Model.meta.db_table
 3. `serialize` method: returns a serialized version of an instance of your Model, however you want it to.
 You can reference properties and whatever else.
 You're not just limited to the model fields.

+If you want to customize the list of results returned by the list endpoint, you should modify the the `get_queryset` method as shown below.

 ## Define `get_queryset`<a name="define-get-queryset">&nbsp;</a>
 `get_queryset` returns the base results for the resource.
 It defaults to the following: